BDO Assessment Centre & Online Ability Tests Guide

 This is a standard numerical reasoning test.
 You will be presented with a wide range of numerical data in the form of ratios, tables, graphs and percentages.

-I’ve written extensively about how to pass numerical reasoning tests elsewhere on this site.
-You should check out my free guide on how to pass numerical reasoning tests.
+We’ve written extensively about how to pass numerical reasoning tests elsewhere on this site.
+You should check out our free guide on how to pass numerical reasoning tests.

 Insider tip: Practice multiple currency conversions as they will feature in your numerical test.

 BDO Verbal Reasoning Test